Why Deadlines Are Important for Entrepreneurs

 The ability to meet deadlines is a reliable metric for assessing performance—especially in the world of business if you're selling yourself as a service.
 Even in your non-work life, the practice of setting personal deadlines is also a key indicator in personal and business success.
 According to bestselling author and speaker Brian Tracy, setting deadlines increases the likelihood of success by as much as 11.5 times.

-Setting Deadlines and Making Them Work for You
+Setting Deadlines That Work for You

 Some deadlines will hold back from achieving a good outcome, instead of making it easier to obtain.
 In fact, unreasonable deadlines—together with procrastination, poor time management, inefficiencies, and other factors—may contribute to the large number (52 percent) of companies failing to meet deadlines.
 To ensure that your deadlines help you deliver positive results time and time again, consider this.